 The kmsgget kernel service returns the message-queue identifier specified by the msqid parameter associated with the specified key parameter value.
 The kmsgget kernel service provides the same functions for user-mode processes in kernel mode as the msgget subroutine performs for kernel processes or user-mode processes in user mode.
-The kmsgget service can be called by a user-mode process in kernel mode or by a kernel process.
-A kernel process can also call the msgget subroutine to provide the same function.
+The kmsgget service can be called by a user-mode process in kernel process can also call the msgget subroutine to provide the same function.